calebmarting/Airsoft-Masochism/README.md

 The arduino code sets the ESP8266 up as an HTTP server.
 This allows you to send it commands that turn on and off an LED (reused code) that also controls a relay.
 By controlling the duration that the relay is on, single shots, burst, or more can be fired.

+## Build one

+I included a wiring diagram in the files, follow that.
+It should theoretically work for any airsoft gun that runs on DC, as they are basically just switches.
+If you need any more help please message me.

 # PLEASE DO NOT TRY WHAT YOU SEE HERE UNLESS YOU KNOW WHAT YOU ARE DOING

 I am not responsible for any harm this code/guide may cause.
 I took the risk of making it knowing full well that there is serious risk of injury, and that major precautions should be put in place to emphasize safety.